buccaneerai/note-window-consumer/performance/2023-04-13/Breathing/d.md

 Difficulty breathing

 #### HPI
-The patient had an asthma attack four weeks ago and was prescribed steroids for it.
-They finished the steroids two weeks ago, but their symptoms came back and worsened in the past couple of days.
-The patient experiences shortness of breath while walking and has been coughing with some blood and green-yellow phlegm.
+The patient had an asthma attack four weeks ago and was prescribed a Flovent steroid.
+They finished the steroid two weeks ago, but their breathing issues returned and worsened over the past couple of days.
+The patient has been using an albuterol inhaler when their breathing becomes particularly difficult.
+They have also been experiencing a cough with a little bit of blood and have been coughing up green-yellow stuff.
+The patient's shortness of breath has become worse when walking.

 #### ROS
 - respiratory: [true] difficulty breathing